tonybaloney/CSnakes/README.md

-# CSnakes - a tool for embedding Python code into .NET projects
+# CSnakes - a tool for embedding Python into .NET projects

 > [!WARNING]
 > This project is in prototype stage and the API is subject to change.